friday/lottie-node/README.md

 ## Examples

-The [examples-directory](https://github.com/friday/lottie-node/blob/master/examples) contains two working examples which renders an animation from [lottie-react-native](https://github.com/react-community/lottie-react-native) to PNG and full video.
+The [examples](https://github.com/friday/lottie-node/blob/master/examples) render an animation from [lottie-react-native](https://github.com/react-community/lottie-react-native) to PNG or a full video.
+It's a good place to start.

 Make sure you have ffmpeg (see [Rendering to video](#rendering-to-video) below).
 Then run the examples in node: